roackb2/j2s/README.md

 for these routes.
 Note that Bookshelf relies on [knex.js](http://knexjs.org/) for query building, you'll need that dependency as well.

-j2s are currently tested to be used by [koa.js](http://koajs.com/) and works fine.
+j2s are currently tested to work with [koa.js](http://koajs.com/) and works fine.

 Supported JSON for a query will looks like:
 ```json